PaperMC/docs/docs/paper/how-to/anti-xray.md

 **Ores Exposed to Air**: In both `engine-mode: 1` and `engine-mode: 2`, it is possible for a client to view ores that are exposed to air.
 This can be mitigated in `engine-mode: 2` by adding `air` to the `hidden-blocks` list.
-However, doing this may cause client performance issues for some players.
+However, doing this may cause client performance issues (FPS drops) for some players.

 :::